Niukun/NK_Utils/README.md

+#Readme
+Look out the lib dir, add some of the .jar files if necessary.

 # Niukun
 This is a set of projects as utils maybe use in the future.

 Just for personal use, anyone else should not abuse even a part of it.

-If you are interestes in what I do in these projects, please contact me at:
+If you are interested in what I do in these projects, please contact me on github.

-E-mail:niukun0813@163.com